Faculty and Fields of Study

 We have a distinguished and large faculty that allows us to offer a wide range of major fields, including behavioral and experimental economics, comparative institutional economics, development, econometrics, economic history, industrial organization, international trade and finance, labor economics, microeconomic theory, macroeconomics, political economy, public economics, and resource and environmental economics.
 The department offers supporting courses in applied econometrics and computational economics, which allow students from a variety of fields to develop research tools.
 We have a working relationship with other departments on campus that allow our students to take courses in related fields not offered by our department, such as finance and demography.

 While students can choose any pair of major and minor fields offered by the department, some fields share common tools or topics and are thus natural complements.
 Most of our research workshops are run jointly by two or more complementary fields.
 We present information on these broader categories below.
 For a full list of faculty, with links to website and other information, click here.
-For more information about courses and requirements for a particular field, click on the field links below.
+For more information the requirements for majoring or minoring in a particular field, click here.

 Students in these fields study how policies and institutions are formed and how, in turn, they affect the process of international trade and economic development, especially in emerging markets.
 These fields jointly present the Monday afternoon workshop in trade, institutions and political economy (also known as the TIP workshop).
 Faculty in DTIP include Peter Coughlin, Allan Drazen, Ethan Kaplan, Nuno Limao, Peter Murrell, and John Wallis.